Final Accounts Filing Deadlines in the UK: Company Accounts

 Using Accounting Software

-- Cloud-based final account software accounting software like Nomi, allows direct filing.
+Cloud-based accounting software, such as Nomi, allows direct filing.

 Through an Accountant

-A professional accountant can file on your behalf.
+A professional accountant can prepare and file accounts on your behalf.

 Required Documents